-How I Like to Make Ribs
+How I Like to Make Ribs in the Oven

 In this food blog, I chronicle what I make, how I make it, and if I like it.
 I like sharing with anyone who reads this blog, but one major reason that I continue writing here is because it’s a great resource for me.
 If I want to make something, I almost always search for it on my blog.
 I can usually remember if I made something before, but I can’t always remember specifics.

 Right now, I want to be sure to write down how I like to make ribs.
 I’ve made ribs a few times before, and overall, they’re pretty satisfying, but I’ve got a preferred way to make them.

 1. I make them in the oven, from start to finish.

 2. I make my own spice rub.
 BBQ sauce optional but tasty.

 I know that die-hard bbq enthusiasts out there will say that ribs shouldn’t be made in the oven.
 I don’t care.
 It’s tough to grill when you don’t have a dedicated space for it.
 Also, there’s simply a lot of not-good barbecue out there at restaurants.
 How I make ribs is delicious, easy, and not that expensive.

 The oven method I use for ribs came from Emeril’s Oven-BBQ Ribs recipe (blogged about here).
 However, it was a fuss to make his spice rub – first you make one spice blend, then mix part of it with other spices – and I really didn’t like it more than a spice rub I made last year.
 The original recipe for that rub is on cooking.com [link no longer works].
 I haven’t tried other spice rubs, but I’ve been pretty satisfied with this one.

 BBQ Ribs Spice Rub

 1.5 tablespoons salt